-"Why," answered Mrs. Merton, "to tell the truth, I was not over fond of the scheme.
-Mr. Barlow, to be sure, though a very good, is a very odd kind of man.
-However, as he is so disinterested, and would never receive the least present from us, I doubt whether we could with propriety insist upon his turning little Sandford out of the house."
-"If that is the case, madam," answered Mrs. Compton (for that was the name of the lady), "I think it would be infinitely better to remove Master Merton and place him at some school where he might acquire a knowledge of the world, and make good connexions.
-This will always be the greatest advantage to a boy, and will prove of the most essential service to him in life; for, though a person has all the merit in the world, without such acquaintance it will never push him forward.
-This is the plan which I have always pursued with Augustus and Matilda: I think I may say not entirely without success, for they have both the good fortune to have formed the most brilliant acquaintances.
-As to Augustus, he is so intimate with young Lord Squander, who you know is possessed of the greatest parliamentary interest, that I think his fortune is as good as made."
+"Why," answered Mrs. Merton, "to tell the truth, I was not over fond of the scheme: Mr. Barlow, to be sure, though a very good, is a very odd kind of man; however, as he is so disinterested, and would never receive the least present from us, I doubt whether we could, with propriety, insist upon his turning little Sandford out of the house."-"If that be the case, madam," answered Mrs. Compton (for that was the name of the lady), "I think it would be infinitely better to remove Master Merton, and place him in some polite seminary, where he might acquire a knowledge of the world, and make genteel connections.
+This will be always of the utmost advantage to a young gentleman, and will prove of the most essential service to him in life.
+For, though a person may have all the merit in the world, without such acquaintance it will never push him forward, or enable him to make a figure.
+This is the plan which I have always pursued with Augustus and Matilda: I think I may say, not entirely without success; for they have both the good fortune to have formed the most brilliant connections.
+As to Augustus, he is so intimate with young Lord Squander, who, you know, is possessed of the first parliamentary interest, that I think his fortune is as good as made."

-Miss Simmons, who was present at this refined and wise conversation, could not help looking with so much significance at this mention of Lord Squander, that Mrs. Compton coloured a little, and asked, with some warmth, whether she knew anything of that young nobleman.
+Miss Simmons, who was present at this refined and intelligent conversation, could not help looking with so much significance at this mention of Lord Squander, that Mrs. Compton coloured a little, and asked, with some warmth, whether she knew anything of that young noblemen?

-"What I know," answered the young lady, "is very little; but if you desire me to inform you, it is my duty to speak the truth."
-"Oh, to be sure," replied Mrs. Compton, a little angrily; "we all know that your judgment and knowledge of the world are superior to what anybody else can boast; and therefore I shall be infinitely obliged to you for any information you may be pleased to give."
-"Indeed," answered the young lady, "I have very little of either to boast, nor am I personally acquainted with the nobleman you are talking of; but I have a cousin, a very good boy, who is at the same public school with his lordship, and he has given me such a character of him as does not much prepossess me in his favour."
-"And what may this wise cousin of yours have said of his lordship?"
-"Only, madam, that he is one of the worst boys in the whole school; that he has neither genius nor application for anything that becomes his rank and situation; that he has no taste for anything but gaming, horse-racing, and the most contemptible amusements; that, though his allowance is large, he is continually running in debt with everybody that will trust him; and that he has broken his word so often that nobody has the least confidence in what he says.
-Added to this, I have heard that he is so haughty, tyrannical, and overbearing that nobody can long preserve his friendship without the meanest flattery and subservience to all his vicious inclinations; and, to finish all, that he is of so ungrateful a temper, that he was never known to do an act of kindness to any one or to care about anything but himself."
+"Why, madam," answered the young lady, "what I know is very little; but if you desire me to inform you, it is my duty to speak the truth."-"Oh! to be sure, miss," replied Mrs. Compton, a little angrily; "we all know that your judgment and knowledge of the world are superior to what anybody else can boast; and therefore I shall be infinitely obliged to you for any information you may be pleased to give,"-"Indeed, madam," answered the young lady, "I have very little of either judgment or knowledge of the world to boast; nor am I personally acquainted with the nobleman you are speaking of; but I have a cousin, a very good boy, who is at the same public school with his lordship; and he has given me such a character of him as does not much prepossess me in his favour."-"And what may this wise cousin of yours have said of his lordship?"-"Only, madam, that he is one of the worst boys in the whole school; that he has neither genius, nor application for anything that becomes his rank and situation; that he has no taste for anything but gaming, horse-racing, and the most contemptible amusements; that though his allowance is large, he is incessantly running in debt with everybody that will trust him; and that he has broken his word so often, that nobody has the least confidence in what he says.
+Added to this, I have heard that he is so haughty, tyrannical, and overbearing, that nobody can long preserve his friendship, without the meanest flattery and subservience to all his vicious inclinations; and, to finish all, that he is of so ungrateful a temper, that he was never known to do an act of kindness to anyone, or to care about any person or thing but himself."